SCPR/secretary-rails/README.md

 end
 ```

-Now, when you save an Article, a new version won't be created for the
+Now, when you save an `Article`, a new version won't be created for the
-new ArticleAuthor object(s).
-Instead, an array will be added to the Article's
+new `ArticleAuthor` object(s).
+Instead, an array will be added to the `Article`'s
 changes, which will include the information about the author(s).